 To edit the task's name double click on it.
 You can do the same to edit the task's estimated duration.
-Bizagi will interpret the unit you type as minutes, unless you specify it's unity as hours by typing an "h".
+Bizagi will interpret the unit you type as minutes, unless you specify it's unit as hours by typing an "h".
 If the number you type is greater than 60, Bizagi will automatically display it as hours and minutes.

 Then, connect the elements using the Flow Sequence tool located in the Pie Menu.

 Drag and drop the arrow into the element you want to connect.
 Elements dragged from the Pie Menu will be automatically connected.

 You can continue to drag and drop the subsequent shapes to the process until your diagram is complete: